ShivaniDev-sudo/griddb-sonarqube-integration/blog.md

 #### 2. **Storing Data in GridDB**

-OOnce the metrics are fetched from SonarQube, they need to be transformed to fit the schema required by **GridDB**. **GridDB** is a time-series database, and its data model focuses on storing time-stamped records efficiently.
-Therefore, the SonarQube metrics need to be transformed into time-series data that includes the following fields:
+Once the metrics are fetched from [SonarQube](https://www.sonarsource.com/), they need to be transformed to fit the schema required by **GridDB**. **GridDB** is a time-series database, and its data model focuses on storing time-stamped records efficiently.
+Therefore, the [SonarQube](https://www.sonarsource.com/) metrics need to be transformed into time-series data that includes the following fields:

 - **Timestamp**: The time at which the metric was collected (e.g., `2024-11-17T12:00:00Z`).
 - **Metric Name**: The type of metric (e.g., `bugs`, `coverage`).